These guidelines will assist departments, laboratories and centers (DLCs) in hosting minors as interns or employees at MIT.

 General Guidance for Supervising Minors

 Each minor must have a Primary Supervisor and Alternate Supervisor who will work closely with the minor and provide guidance and support.
 Supervisors must be available to the minor regularly throughout the day and are responsible for addressing problems as they arise.
-Supervisors are responsible for the minor regardless of the location where the minor is working.
+Supervisors are responsible for the minor regardless of the location where the minor is working or located.
 DLCs should ensure that individuals designated as supervisors understand these obligations and are able to include these duties in their workloads.

 For most minors, their work or internship is a learning experience and the supervisor also serves as a mentor and coach.